Sexy Boy (Air song)

-"Sexy Boy" is a song by French music duo Air, released in 1997 by Virgin Records as the first single from the duo's first album, Moon Safari (1998).
+"Sexy Boy" is a song by French music duo Air, released in February 1998 by Virgin Records as the first single from the duo's first album, Moon Safari (1998).
 The song is noted for allowing the band, and French dance music more generally, to break through to British and American markets.
-It peaked at number 13 on the UK Singles Chart and number 22 on the US Billboard Hot Dance Club Play chart.
+It peaked at number 13 on the UK Singles Chart and number 22 on the US Billboard Dance Club Play chart.
 The single was also a top-20 hit in Finland and a top-30 hit in Iceland.

 Background

 Nicolas Godin said that the song "almost didn’t make it to the album.
 It’s not like the rest of the tracks — it has a verse and chorus.
 We didn’t know what to do with it, because we didn't know how to include it inside the rest of the music, which is more mellow and atmospheric.
 This track is more upbeat.
 It didn't sound like the rest of the album.
 At the end, it was the biggest track on the record, which is very strange."

+The “woman's voice” is Jean-Benoît Dunckel, electronically treated—especially through a Leslie—with possible layered contribution from Nicolas Godin.
+(Beth Hirsch, who appears on the album, did not perform on “Sexy Boy.”

 Speaking about the song's meaning, Jean-Benoît Dunckel said:

 "Sexy Boy" is a seduction song, and it's about how heterosexual men can be happy to look at other men because they want to check they are dressed.
 It's more about a fashion thing.
 "OK, we are men, and we want to look sexy for the girls, and anybody else."
 It's about this taboo idea that men can be erotic too.
 It's not about homosexuality or heterosexuality — it’s about looking good.
 Men, too, like to be well-dressed.
 They like to be looked at, and to be paid attention to the way they look when it comes to the clothing that they wear.
 In 1998, it was taboo to speak about men’s sexuality.
 "Sexy Boy" is not a very male-attitude song, it’s a bit borderline, and it creates a strange feeling.
 We liked that.